lkrsova/lkrsova.github.io/_projects/2024-07-01-Enchanted-village-level-design.md

 I sketched the initial layout on a paper, which works well for me to jot basic ideas for a level I want to design.

-Here we have a small settlement as an open area for the player to explore.
-In early stages of sketches I wanted to have a focal point elevated above the village, both to have a landmark and to practice how to navigate player to it.
+In early stages of the sketch I wanted to have a starting area where player can orient themselves and understand the basic gameplay mechanics, then move them into a a small settlement and lead them to a focal point elevated above the village.

 ![](/images/portfolio/sketch.png)